szhou2024/CAP6415_F25_project-Saliency-Correlation/README.md

 ______
 ______
 ## Setup Instructions (PLEASE FOLLOW SEQUENTIALLY)
 For all with ⬇️ download image, you can just right click save as link for ease.
 Otherwise, just click to be directed to that link.
+There are 3 ways to reproduce the results.
+The first two ways do not process the 5000 images, and use the results I have provided via backup.npy.
+If you wish to fully reproduce, follow the instructions of the last method.

 ### (Recommended) Using Git:
 1. Download the repository using: